 Monitoring Pollutants

-The Clean Water Program conducts water quality monitoring on behalf of its member agencies in many parts of Alameda County, coordinating with other stormwater programs throughout the region.
+The Clean Water Program conducts water quality monitoring on behalf of its member agencies throughout Alameda County, coordinating with other stormwater programs throughout the region.

 Additional Resources